You are currently browsing the tag archive for the ‘musical’ tag.

 Which brings me to the main reason the film still is a great classic: it’s told so well.
 The pace of the film is almost flawless, with exciting and more relaxing scenes distributed in perfect fashion.
 The only implausible scenes come at the end of the film: first there is Rafik’s all too simple cure of Simba’s guilt complex.
 I bet many psychiatric patients would die for such a quick resolution of their youth inflicted mental problems.
 Moreover, this scene includes a very unconvincing mystical dialogue between Simba and his deceased father.
 The finale uses two little too evident symbols of change and renewal (fire and rain), and how Simba manages to turn the wasteland of his kingdom into a prosperous country again remains an utter mystery.

 Nevertheless, the guilt that haunts Simba makes him an interesting and relatable lead character – like Aladdin he isn’t a flawless hero.
-And while it’s understandable he embraces Pumbaa’s and Timon’s relaxed lifestyle, it clearly cannot cure him from the haunts of his past, which he just has to face in the end, which means he has to overcome his biggest fears and insecurities.
+And while it’s understandable that he embraces Pumbaa’s and Timon’s relaxed lifestyle, it clearly cannot cure him from the haunts of his past.
+He just has to face them in the end, which means he has to overcome his biggest fears and insecurities.

 It’s a great feat that the film makers have managed to weave such a deep theme into the more classic usurper tale, which is notably dark: we watch both a murder and a dead body on the screen, in what must be the most harrowing scene in a Disney animation film since the death of Bambi’s mother in ‘Bambi’ (1942), the film with which ‘The Lion King’ has most in common: both follow the main protagonist in his youth and in his adult life, both depict a very romantic concept of nature, and both have ‘the circle of life’ as their main theme, with ‘The Lion King’’s opening and closing scenes being undisputed echoes of the closing scene of the classic from the 1940s.